Computational geometry

-Computational geometry is a branch of computer science devoted to the study of algorithms which can be stated in terms of geometry.
+Computational geometry is a branch of computer science devoted to the study of algorithms that can be stated in terms of geometry.
 Some purely geometrical problems arise out of the study of computational geometric algorithms, and such problems are also considered to be part of computational geometry.
 While modern computational geometry is a recent development, it is one of the oldest fields of computing with a history stretching back to antiquity.